-In Wildlife Under Threat students examine the underworld of wildlife crime as we use real Customs seizures to reveal the devastating impact of hunting and exploitation on animal populations.
-Students will explore the factors which may contribute to the extinction of a species and look at the main driving forces behind hunting and the illegal wildlife trade by examining real objects from the natural world, on loan to Whipsnade Zoo from HM Revenue and Customs.
-They will be encouraged to discuss and debate some controversial statements about hunting, using the information provided.
-After exploring their own opinions, students will find out how ZSL is working to combat these issues around the world and shining the light on this growing problem.
+In wildlife under threat, students will explore the factors which may contribute to the extinction of a species.
+They will learn how we measure if a species is of least concern or extinct in the wild.
+They will uncover the true figures behind the multi-billion pound wildlife trade, by delving into hunting for sport, overharvesting, medicines, and the illegal pet trade.
+Finally, they will be encouraged to discuss and debate some controversial statements about hunting and animal trading, using the information provided.
+After exploring their own opinions, students will find out how ZSL is working to combat these issues around the world and shining a light on this growing problem.

 Age: KS4 (14 - 16 years old)Duration: 45 minutesCapacity: 35 students Indoor workshop